easyRS/easyRE/README.md

 ansible-playbook update-n-times-playbook -l easyrs
 ```

-There is always an space of improvement, the idea is make it easy! an Easy Real State.
+There is always an space of improvement, the idea is make it easy! an Easy Real Estate.
 So you can share your ideas at: contact@luifermoron.com

 ### Extra Configurations: